 “Raspberry ketone may decrease the level of sugar in blood and decrease the risk of bleeding” - said Ulbricht.
 People who take drugs for diabetes should be strictly monitored by doctors.
 Raspberry ketone may also cause changes in adipose tissue and body weight, changes in inflammations, palpitations and convulsions.
 Ketone may also interact with drugs, such as the ones that regulate pulse, cholesterol and hormones.

-“Currently there are no trustworthy information regarding the safety of use of raspberry ketones in people”, said Ulbricht.
+“Currently there are no trustworthy information regarding the safety of use of raspberry ketones in people”

 In the study from 2015, published in the Journal Toxicology and Pharmacology, researchers from Denmark examined potential effects of using ketone by people.
 Their discoveries suggest that raspberry ketone may have potential side effects and toxicity in case of very high doses.
 “Potential toxicity needs to be tested in further experimental research”, said the researchers.